awsdocs/amazon-connect-admin-guide/doc_source/enable-attachments.md

 1. Add a CORS policy that has one of the following rules on your attachments bucket\.
 For example CORS policies, see [Cross\-origin resource sharing: Use\-case scenarios](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html#example-scenarios-cors) in the *Amazon S3 Developer Guide*\.
    + Option 1: List the endpoints from where attachments will be sent and received, such as the name of your business web site\.
 This rule allows cross\-origin PUT and GET requests from your website \(for example, http://www\.example1\.com\)\.

-     Your CORS policy might look like the following example:
+     Your CORS policy may look similar to the following example:

      ```
      [